 7. Grindavík

-You could visit the village of Grindavík if you have the time or want to stop for a spot of food.
-It is best known as the nearest village to the Blue Lagoon, and since March 2021, to the Fagradalsfjall volcano.
+You could visit the village of Grindavík to explore or stop for a spot of food.
+It’s best known as the nearest village to the ethereal Blue Lagoon.

 8. Blue Lagoon

 We couldn’t mention the top places to visit on the Reykjanes peninsula without suggesting you stop by the Blue Lagoon.
-This geothermal spa is renowned for its iconic milky blue pools and is well worth a visit.
+You'll quickly see why this geothermal spa is renowned for its iconic milky blue pools and is well worth a visit.

 Enjoy a soothing moment of relaxation along the sprawling complex of hot pools full of mineral-rich water.